 Mobile phishing attacks have been on the rise since the beginning of the COVID-19 pandemic.
 This spike has been particularly evident in the pharmaceutical industry, where phishing attacks more than doubled from 7.06% in Q4 2019 to 15.26% in Q1 2020.
 This trend is in part due to the fact that well-crafted attacks are harder to spot on mobile devices.
 It also coincides with the targeting of employees who are working from home, where people may exercise less caution.

-Additionally, for secure live chat, your provider should have sign-on and authentication features designed to make it easier to assist customers between devices and locations.
-For example, Comm100’s Lightweight Directory Access Protocol (LDAP) and other single sign-on protocols allow your agents to access Comm100 via centralized authentication.
+How Comm100 stays secure: For secure live chat, Comm100’s Lightweight Directory Access Protocol (LDAP) and other single sign-on protocols allow your agents to access Comm100 via centralized authentication.
 This provides better security by helping agents move between applications without having to re-enter usernames and passwords, which could make them vulnerable to attacks.
 Agent passwords are protected by authenticating them via HTTPS and by storing them in company databases that are kept private through irreversible encryption.
 Password complexity standards, account lock-outs, and CAPTCHA protections are also in place to prevent malicious attacks no matter where your agents sign on from.

 External breaches aren’t the only way that your security can be compromised.
 Reliable live chat providers must protect against internal breaches as well.